vinithajeeva/ai-ml-capstone-project/README.md

-# Capstone Project - Shopping Coupon Recommendations
+# Capstone Project - Shopping Coupon Recommendation using Ensemble Models
 In this captsone project, a customer ecommerce shooping transaction data from Kaggle is used to evaluate data and compare the performance of recommendation models using Surprise library.

 ## Business Objectives